MakeSchool/Tutorial-System-Test-Content/WelcomeToMakeGamesWithUs/P1-GettingStarted/content.md

-You are here to learn.
+You are here to learn Better!

 We are here because we know you can do it.
 We've helped dozens of developers - from high school students to passionate indies far out of college - learn how to make iOS games and published their games.
 We'll do it for you too and the process is simple: follow these tutorials, start building your own awesome game, and then contact publish@makegameswith.us.